-In the heart of Historic Park City, Café Terigo is a well-established family owned restaurant where chef Ed Axtell and his daughter, Carly, prepare hearty dishes inspired by foods of northern Italy and southern France.
+In the heart of Historic Park City, Café Terigo is one of Park City’s most beloved family owned and operated eateries, serving traditional and contemporary Italian food for over three decades.
+Chef Ed Axtell and his daughter, Carly, work tirelessly on creatively and consistently preparing food reflective of their many inspirational travels, incorporating local bounty.
 The atmosphere is cozy and timeless, affording intimate seating as well as large groups and private dining room options.
 Local favorites include Herb Breaded Trout, a variety of fresh house-made pastas and their signature bread pudding with butter rum sauce.
-Café Terigo is a perfect spot to meet up with friends for dinner and a bottle of wine from their extensive wine list, or grab a quick lunch.
-The good food and the familiar, friendly staff keep locals and visitors coming back year after year for a memorable experience.
+Café Terigo is a perfect spot to meet up with friends for dinner and a bottle of wine from their extensive wine list, grab a quick lunch or enjoy summertime patio dining under the stars.

 Finding made-from-scratch food at a burger bar is rare, but Drafts isn’t a typical burger bar.
 DBB at Westgate Resort gives its food a gourmet twist.
 Don’t miss the Tatchos, tater tot nachos covered in smoky Gouda sauce, bacon, green onions and sour cream.
 Order from seven types of wings — from the low-heat honey chipotle to the spiciest Queen of Versailles hot sauce, a personal creation from the queen herself, Jackie Siegel — plus handcrafted burgers and milkshakes.
-If you are famished after a big day on the slopes, then DBB’s Best of State award-winning burgers will hit the spot, accompanied by one of their monstrous shakes with all the fixings — think sides of Ho Hos, Butterfinger candy bars and Pop-Tarts!
+If you are famished after a big day on the trails, then DBB’s Best of State award-winning burgers will hit the spot, accompanied by one of their monstrous shakes with all the fixings — think sides of Ho Hos, Butterfinger candy bars and Pop-Tarts!
 Featuring more than 50 beers and a fully stocked bar, Drafts Burger Bar is also a lively choice for watching a game on big-screen TVs.

-dining to Park City.
+This well-known pizzeria from Salt Lake City brings its family-friendly, casual dining to Park City.
 With big New York-style slices made from fresh, high-quality ingredients, Este keeps customers coming back for more.
 Here, you will find salads, make-your-own pizzas, calzones, stromboli and even vegan buffalo wings (served with vegan ranch dressing, too).
 Este’s menu aims to please any type of eater.
 For meat lovers, the Vortman comes piled high with pepperoni, ham, sausage and homemade meatballs.
 Or go vegetarian with the Green 4: spinach, tomatoes, red onions and garlic.
 Vegans won’t be left out, as Este offers five varieties of pies just for them.
 Don’t miss the breaded and baked ravioli to start or the zeppoles (Italian doughnuts) to finish.
 Eat in or take out.
 Either way, you’ll be satisfied with well-made food prepared by locals who know how to do it right.

 With a warm atmosphere (and cold fish), Flying Sumo has become a favorite sushi spot for both Park City locals and tourists.
 Most important, it’s known for its great Japanese food with fresh fish and quality ingredients, mixed with home cooking and reasonable prices.
 Recently renovated, the restaurant is both modern and playful, with an origami paper crane chandelier and black-and-white photos of sumo wrestlers covering the walls.
 There is a long, welcoming sushi bar and cozy tables for optimal sushi sharing.
 The menu features nigiri, sashimi, uramaki, hosomaki and specialty rolls as well as kitchen specials like the teriyaki bowl, Korean beef barbecue and even some options for the little sumos, including popcorn shrimp and fish and chips.